 The expert ambassador.
 Doctors for healthcare brands, academics for B2B, designers for design tools.
 The professional credibility transfers.

-Nike's signature-shoe roster — Michael Jordan, LeBron James, Cristiano Ronaldo, Serena Williams, Sabrina Ionescu — operates the highest-prestige athlete-ambassador program in commercial history.
-The Air Jordan business alone runs as a multi-billion-dollar brand inside Nike, built on a single ambassador relationship begun in 1984.
+Nike's signature-shoe roster — Michael Jordan, LeBron James, Cristiano Ronaldo, Serena Williams, Sabrina Ionescu — operates one of the highest-prestige athlete-ambassador programs in commercial history.
+The Air Jordan business runs as a multi-billion-dollar brand inside Nike, built on an ambassador relationship begun in 1984.

-Adidas runs a similar program with Lionel Messi, James Harden, Patrick Mahomes, and the Yeezy-era partnerships (now Adidas-branded Originals after the 2022 split).
-The creator and culture roster has expanded heavily.
+Adidas runs a similar program with Lionel Messi, James Harden, Patrick Mahomes, and broader creator and culture partnerships.

 Glossier built its brand on customer-as-content from the start — every customer who tagged was an unpaid ambassador, and the formal Glossier ambassador program codified the mechanic.

-Coca-Cola operates the largest cultural-event ambassador program in the world — Olympics, World Cup, Special Olympics, Coca-Cola Music.
+Coca-Cola operates one of the largest cultural-event ambassador programs in the world — Olympics, World Cup, Special Olympics, Coca-Cola Music.
 Sustained over decades.

-American Express's ambassador work runs through Centurion-tier cardmember events, Resy chef partnerships, Small Business Saturday operators, and named-celebrity Membership campaigns.
+American Express ambassador work runs through Centurion-tier cardmember events, Resy chef partnerships, Small Business Saturday operators, and named-celebrity Membership campaigns.
 The premium brand operates ambassador work as a closed-loop network play.

 Toyota runs athlete and motorsport ambassador programs (NASCAR, NHRA, Olympics) alongside customer-ambassador work that surfaces in regional and dealer marketing.